ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 3. Services
 4. Data

-In addition I used the BLoC (Business Logic Components) pattern that Google developed specifically for Flutter.
+In addition I used the BLoC (Business Logic Components) pattern that Google at their I/O conference in 2018.
 It takes advantage of Dart Streams to provide a clean, reactive way to manage state.
 All communication between layers is handled via Streams to avoid static circular dependencies.

 {% comment %}